LlewBach/aj-builder/README.md

 No image to be seen.

 Even though I'd given .sticky-row a minimum height of 100vh, this was not inherited by the columns.
 After I gave both .image-col and .text-col a height of 100vh, things improved.
 However, I noticed that the .text-col text was getting squeezed into the following row, probably due to the hard margin rules of the inner paragraph.
 I changed the .text-col declaration to 'min-height: 100vh' and the issue was resolved on all screens.
-(Note that here I didn't also immediately do this for the .image-col...).
+(Note that here I didn't also immediately do this for the .image-col...big mistake).

 I decided to center the fixed images by default and reposition the images to the left in the md media query.
 Because fixed images are positioned relative to the viewport, I had initially given the fixed images (.image-col) a background-position: 10% center; on md+ screens.
 I tried doing position: left then translatingX by 25%, but I realised that this was moving the whole column which was disastrous.
 I then settled back on background-position: 10% center;